This post was last updated on January 7th, 2021 at 11:39 am

 We reached out to a few of our landlords who are currently advertising with us to find out how they felt about conducting virtual viewings.
 Here's what they thought:

-- Some said they want to be able to advertise their property with a video tour
+- Some said they want to be able to advertise their property with a 3D virtual or video tour

 - Some landlords say they are happy to "meet" a tenant via video call (perhaps on Whatsapp, Facetime or Zoom) and would be comfortable with letting to a tenant they haven't physically met in person